jsturma/keycloak-misc/README.md

 # Or force replace:
 kubectl replace --force -f k8s/keycloak_start_dev.yaml

+# Check deployment status
+kubectl get pods -n keycloak
+kubectl logs -n keycloak -l app=keycloak
 ```

+**Note:**
+- The deployment uses the `keycloak` namespace (not `default`)
-**Note:** If you see deprecation warnings or the old Keycloak version (26.1.3) in logs, delete the old deployment and recreate it with the updated YAML.
+- If you see deprecation warnings or the old Keycloak version (26.1.3) in logs, delete the old deployment and recreate it with the updated YAML
+- Remember to use `-n keycloak` when running kubectl commands

 ### Bare-Metal VM Deployment